 Once you are done completing these tasks, go through every appliance and test its functionality.
 Switch the burners on to determine whether they are still working.
 Look at all the faucets, dishwasher, freezer, and refrigerator in your home.
 If any of these appliances have leaks or defects, have them repaired because they should be in good condition before you rent out your home.
 Other aspects such as the washer, dryer, and lawn mower need to be functional, too.

-Aside from the appliances, check all the light bulbs and change the burnt out ones.
-Let the professionals clean your home, and have your carpets professionally cleaned, too.
-Doing this can influence your future residents to keep your home neat and tidy, and as a result, this saves you time and money.
+Aside from the appliances, check all the light bulbs and change the burnt-out ones.
+Let the professionals clean your home and have your carpets professionally cleaned, too.
+Doing this can influence your future residents to keep your home neat and tidy, which will save you time and money.

 Once you are done with the interior, now is the time to take care of the exterior.
 Ensure that the gutters are clear, mow and edge the lawn, and remove weeds and rubbish.
 You can also hire landscape services if you have shrubs or trees that need trimming.